 Compare this to stereotypes of individuals who are elderly.

 Arrange students into small groups of approximately five students each.
-Provide each group with a children's book relating to positive portrayals of elderly people.
-Some examples can be found in Cathryn Berger Kaye's book (see Bibliographical References).
+Provide each group with a children's book (may be a YouTube version) relating to positive portrayals of elderly people.
 For the purpose of this lesson, the following books are suggested:

 - Wilfrid Gordon McDonald Partridge by Mem Fox

 - The Sunsets of Miss Olivia Wiggins by Lester L. Laminack

 - The Old Woman Who Named Things by Cynthia Rylant